Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface

-The LSNN method with a random initialization and 150000 iterations was implemented with 3-1500-1 and 3-50-50-1 ReLU NN functions.
+150000 iterations were implemented with 3--1500--1 and 3--50--50--1 ReLU NN functions.
+The numerical results are presented in \cref{3d test2,3d test2 table}.
 Again to minimize the loss function over a larger subset of CPWL functions, we increased the number of hidden neurons.
-The numerical results are presented in \cref{3d test2,3d test2 table}.
-Even though the 2 layer ReLU NN function approximation provides an approximate location of the discontinuous interface (\cref{interface3d,breaking3d_one}), the structure failed to approximate the solution (\cref{comparison3d1}) around the interface accurately (\cref{comparison3d_one,vertical3d_one}).
-The 3 layer network structure with less than 40\% of the number of parameters approximated the solution well, locating the discontinuous interface (\cref{comparison3d2,vertical3d,breaking3d,3d test2 table}).
+Even though the 2-layer ReLU NN function approximation provides an approximate location of the discontinuity interface (\cref{interface3d,breaking3d_one}), the structure failed to approximate the solution (\cref{comparison3d1}) around the interface accurately (\cref{comparison3d_one,vertical3d_one}).
+The 3-layer network structure with less than 40\% of the number of parameters of the 2-layer network approximated the solution well, locating the discontinuity interface (\cref{comparison3d2,vertical3d,breaking3d,3d test2 table}).